Caudal Heel Pain

-Here are the KEY POINTS about navicular syndrome in horses:
+Here are the KEY POINTS about the navicular syndrome in horses:

-- The current term is “Caudal Heel Pain” because of the many different causes but 1 area affected.
+- The current term is “Caudal Heel Pain” because of the many different causes, but 1 area is affected.

-- A lot of research has gone into accurately diagnosing the origin of caudal heel pain.
+- Much research has gone into accurately diagnosing the origin of caudal heel pain.